Mon Repos Conservation Park

 From November to March each year, adult turtles come ashore to lay eggs on Mon Repos beach.
 About eight weeks later young turtles emerge from the eggs and begin their journey to the sea.
 The best time to see turtles nesting is after dark from mid-November to February.
 Hatchlings usually leave their nests at night from mid-January until late March.

 Queensland Parks and Wildlife Service rangers operate guided tours nightly during the breeding season.
 Mon Repos is a popular tourist attraction, with around 25,000 visitors every season.
 Beach access is now managed during the season to ensure that the impact of humans on nesting sea turtles is minimal.

 Mon Repos is French for "My Rest" and was the name of the homestead established by Augustus Purling Barton in 1884.
 Barton was a pioneer of the Queensland sugar industry.

-The area was owned by the French Government between 1890 and 1925 after they had laid the first telegraph cable from Australia to New Caledonia.
-The cable came ashore on Mon Repos beach.

-Trivia

-A turtle conservation movie used at this centre was actually filmed in Ballina, New South Wales approx 7 hours drive from Bundaberg.
-It was filmed in the Serpentine River and the turtle was released by the local wild bird rescue man just south of Shaws Bay.
+In the early 1890s, the French Government in collaboration with the Queensland Government and the New South Wales Government selected Mon Repos beach as the endpoint of an undersea telegraph cable between Australia and New Caledonia.
+The cable opened in 1893 and connected the telegraph at Bundaberg Post Office through the cable to New Caledonia and then via Fiji and Hawaii to the mainland United States of America.
+The remains of the cable hut and the radio tower are within the conservation park.